 In 2012, the site reopened as Eden Mill Brewery and distilling returned to Guardbridge two years afterwards.
-Using smaller size casks for maturation, and employing an innovative wood policy, Eden Mill’s whisky came of legal age this year and releases of their first single malts have been very well received.
-Eden Mill is currently in the process of building its brand new distillery at the Guardbridge site.
+Using smaller size casks for maturation, and employing an innovative wood policy, Eden Mill’s whisky came of legal age in 2018 with the release of the distillery’s own single malt whisky in April 2018.